MichaelDickson35/MichaelDickson35/README.md

 # Hi there, I'm Michael Dickson 👋

 I'm currently a student at the University of North Florida majoring in Computer Science with a minor in Business Management.
-I've byult a strong foundation in backend logic and system-level programming and am looking forward to joining the Northeast Florida tech comminity after graduation.
+I've built a strong foundation in backend logic and system-level programming and am looking forward to joining the Northeast Florida tech comminity after graduation.

 ### 💻 Tech Stack & Skills